DeusNexus/iu-data-engineer-stream-processing/README.md

 Diagram -
 ![Design of ](/images/uml.jpg)

+## Running the containers
+Create the iotnet network which the docker containers can connect to:
+`docker network create iotnet`

+Terminal 1 - First start the Apache Cassandra Database (required for spark to connect to!):
+`cd /docker/cassandra/docker-compose & docker-compose up`

+Terminal 2 - Start the zookeeper, broker, prometheus and spark-processing:
+`cd /docker & docker-compose up`

+Terminal 3 - Now that Cassandra and Topic on broker is ready we can start publishing messages using producerse (these are the iot sensor stations creating readings):
+`cd /docker/producer & docker-compose up`
+Note that you can also change the number of producers in the docker-compose.yaml file if you wish to increase the load.

+Terminal 4 - The messages should be published from the producers to the broker topic and then be read by the spark-processing pipeline to finally be written to Apache Cassandra Database.
+You can also optionally start Grafana to view the metrics on dashboard (http://localhost:3001).
+Username: admin Password: admin
+`cd /docker/grafana & docker-compose up`

+It's also possible to run it as a daemon in background but you won't be able to see the console output.

 ## Sensor Data Overview

 The following sensors are augmented using random samples from their normal distributions while also using trend of last 300 readings.